Casino zonder Nederlandse licentie: Der umfassende Guide für 2026 zu CRUKS-freien Anbietern

 What role does the Advertising Standards Authority play in casino advertising?

-The Advertising Standards Authority (ASA) in the United Kingdom monitors compliance with advertising rules for gambling operators licensed by the UK Gambling Commission, ensuring that advertising is not misleading or targets minors.
-In comparison, the Netherlands has introduced even stricter advertising restrictions under the Remote Gambling Act (WoA), which heavily limit influencer marketing and certain audience targeting.
-This regulatory oversight is a key component of the player protection framework, which also includes similar advertising bans in Germany under the Interstate Treaty on Gambling.
+The Advertising Standards Authority (ASA) in the United Kingdom monitors compliance with advertising rules for gambling operators licensed by the UK Gambling Commission, ensuring that advertising is not misleading or target minors.
+In comparison, the Netherlands has introduced even stricter advertising restrictions with the Remote Gambling Act (Wet kansspelen op afstand - WoA), heavily restricting influencer marketing and targeting specific audiences, for example.
+This regulatory oversight is an essential component of the player protection concept, which also provides for similar advertising bans in Germany through the State Treaty on Gambling.

 Are there differences in the technical certification of games in the UK and NL?